 When you are using Accountability Software, the most important question to ask is: Who should receive your Accountability Reports?

-For some people the choice is an obvious one: a parent, a best friend, a spouse.
-But a lot of people simply don’t know who would make a good Accountability Partner.
+For some people, the choice of an accountability partner (or an ally as we like to call it) is an obvious one: a parent, a best friend, a spouse.
+But a lot of people simply don’t know who they should ask.

 Here are ten steps to get you started.

-Before you can choose a good partner, you have to know what accountability is all about.
+Before you can choose a good ally, you have to know what accountability is all about.